hakam00ra/Garbage-Truck-Router/README.md

 40.7326, -73.9950
 ```

 This app will get the directions for that route and visualize the driving route inside the app's window.
+User can drag and drop a different file inside the already created map.

 ![image](https://user-images.githubusercontent.com/50047346/218276694-62feee76-01f3-4600-961a-477b7f78a40f.png)